-In this statement we use the terms “us”, “we” and “our” to refer to Kane Tuohy Solicitors.
+In this statement we use the terms “us”, “we” and “our” to refer to Kane Tuohy LLP.

 WHO WE ARE

-For the purpose of the General Data Protection Regulation (“GDPR”), the data controller of this website is Kane Tuohy Solicitors and our address is the Malthouse North, Grand Canal Quay, Dublin 2, Ireland.
+For the purpose of the General Data Protection Regulation (“GDPR”), the data controller of this website is Kane Tuohy LLP and our address is Hambleden House, 19-26 Pembroke Street Lower, Dublin 2, Ireland.

 Should you have any queries about this Privacy Statement, or wish to exercise your rights as set out in herein, please email us on email@example.com.

 The personal data that Kane Tuohy LLP collects about you may include the following:

 - Any personal data which you furnish to us either in the “Contact Us” section of our website, or by email, phone or otherwise which may include (but is not limited to) your name, email address, phone number, occupation, age and any information contained in a Curriculum Vitae (CV) which is furnished by you to us.

 - Like most websites, when you access our website, your device’s browser provides us with certain information which is collected and used to compile statistical data.
 This information may be used to help us to improve our website and the services we offer.

 WHAT WE DO WITH THE DATA WE GATHER